PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 established guard order is evaluated.
 Once the final fallback has selected the TFLite artifact unconditionally, it writes that package directly without a redundant preference evaluation whose branches produced the same artifact.
+The early native TFLite-import preference for control-flow and recurrent ops is owned here as well.
+Export orchestration invokes its short-circuit scan only after a non-empty, custom-op-free fallback TFLite path is established, so the ordinary native path does not collect root op types for an unavailable fallback.

 Reference ONNX public-boundary inference lives in `pytorch_onnx_artifact_support.py`.
 Transpose permutation decoding, short